 CMU Vision-Language-Autonomy Challenge

-System Setup
+Robot System

 Simulation System

-Real-robot Challenge - Starting in 2025
+Real-Robot Challenge - Starting in 2025

-Dates
+Important Dates

 Organizers